 According to several surveys and metrics, Mauritius is among the freest and most business-friendly countries in Africa.
-The 2021 Index of Economic Freedom, published by the Heritage Foundation, ranks Mauritius first in the Sub-Saharan Africa region among 47 countries and 13th globally.
-For the 12th consecutive year, the World Bank’s 2020 Doing Business report ranked Mauritius first among African countries and 13th globally, seven positions better than in 2019.
-Mauritius gained 30 places in the Global Innovation Index Report 2020, jumping from 82nd to 52nd position, securing 1st place in Sub-Saharan Africa.
+The 2022 Index of Economic Freedom, published by the Heritage Foundation, ranks Mauritius first in the Sub-Saharan Africa region among 47 countries and 30th globally.
+Mauritius also ranked first in Sub-Saharan Africa for the second consecutive year in the Global Innovation Index Report 2021, and 52nd over 132 countries.

-Mauritian exports are eligible for preferential access to markets of: (i) the South African Development Community (SADC); (ii) the Common Market for Eastern and Southern Africa (COMESA); (iii) the Indian Ocean Commission (IOC – preferences to Madagascar only); (iv) Europe (under the EU-East Africa Interim Economic Partnership Agreement (EPA)); (v) the United States (under AGOA); (vi) Japan, Norway, Switzerland, the United States, and the Customs Union among Belarus, Kazakhstan and Russia under the Generalized System of Preferences (GSP); (vii) Turkey under the Mauritius-Turkey Free Trade Agreement, and (viii) Pakistan under the Mauritius-Pakistan Preferential Trade Agreement.
-In addition, a Mauritius-China free trade agreement went into effect on January 1, 2021.
-Mauritius and India also signed a Comprehensive Economic Partnership Agreement in February 2021 and it took effect in April 2021.
-Mauritius ratified the agreement establishing the African Continental Free Trade Area (AfCFTA) in October 2019 and trading under the AfCFTA started on January 1, 2021.
+Mauritius’s main sources of imported goods in 2021 were China, India, the United Arab Emirates, South Africa, and France Mauritian exports are eligible for preferential access to markets of: (i) the South African Development Community (SADC); (ii) the Common Market for Eastern and Southern Africa (COMESA); (iii) the Indian Ocean Commission (IOC – preferences to Madagascar only); (iv) Europe (under the EU-East Africa Interim Economic Partnership Agreement (EPA)); (v) the United States (under AGOA); (vi) Japan, Norway, Switzerland, the United States, and the Customs Union among Belarus, Kazakhstan and Russia under the Generalized System of Preferences (GSP); (vii) Turkey under the Mauritius-Turkey Free Trade Agreement, and (viii) Pakistan under the Mauritius-Pakistan Preferential Trade Agreement.
+Additionally, a Mauritius-China free trade agreement went into effect in January 2021, and Mauritius and India signed the Comprehensive Economic Partnership Agreement, which went into effect in April 2021.
+Mauritius also ratified the agreement establishing the African Continental Free Trade Area (AfCFTA) in October 2019 and began trading under the agreement in January 2021.
 The UK-Eastern Southern Africa (ESA) EPA also entered into force in January 2021 after the Brexit transitional period ended.
-This EPA, which Mauritius, Seychelles, and Zimbabwe signed in January 2019, is a continuity agreement based on the EU-ESA interim Economic Partnership Agreement (iEPA) and aims to safeguard the trade preferences that Mauritius benefited from under the iEPA with the European Union.
+This EPA, which Mauritius, Seychelles, and Zimbabwe signed in January 2019, is a continuity agreement based on the EU-ESA interim Economic Partnership Agreement (iEPA), which aims to safeguard the trade preferences that Mauritius benefited from under the iEPA with the European Union.
 Negotiations for a preferential trade agreement with Indonesia were ongoing.
-The Government of Mauritius has repeatedly asked Post about negotiations for a free trade agreement with the United States.